domapic/domapic-base/README.md

 ### Open API definitions

 Openapi 3.0 spec is used to define new API paths.
 Read more about how to define paths in [Swagger specification docs](https://swagger.io/specification/).
-You can even use the [Swagger editor](https://swagger.io/specification/) to define and design yor API, and after it, load the .json files in domapic microservice.
+You can even use the [Swagger editor](https://swagger.io/specification/) to define and design your API, and afterwards, load the resultant .json files in domapic microservice.

 You can add as many openApi definitions as you want, and for each one you can define "components", "tags", or "paths".
 The resultant `openapi.json` will be the result of extending all of them, after adding all needed base properties.